DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 How does DPDP change the way we share reports with insurance companies?

 You can share only with specific patient consent or under legitimate use for claim processing.
-Blanket sharing without telling the patient is no longer allowed.
+Blanket sharing without informing the patient is no longer allowed.

 Start implementing these changes now.
 Your patients will thank you!